sbagda01/sbagda01.github.io/_posts/first_day_at_work/2020-10-07-how-to-pretend-you-know-git.md

 232cf51 Reading numbers from file.txt to a list.
 ```

 we can see that `HEAD` points to `calculating_an_average` and both `calculating_an_average` and `master` point to `ff12e05`.
-This makes sense since we haven't added any commits on top of what we already had in our master branch, but it's time for this to change, here is our new addition:
+This makes sense, since we haven't added any commits on top of what we already had in our master branch, but it's time for this to change.
+Here is our new addition:

 ```python
 """calculate_the_sum.py"""